tinojona/Paper_2025_foehn_winds_and_hospitalizations/README.md

 ## Data sensitivity issues

-Due to the sensitivity of the hospitalization data, I cannot publish the full data of the analysis.
-The data that is not part of this repository but can be applied for using the following procedure.
+Due to the sensitivity of the hospitalization data, the data to reproduce the entire analysis cannot be made available.
+The data that is not part of this repository can be applied for using the following procedure.
 The hospitalization data was provided by the [Swiss Federal Office for Statistics](https://www.bfs.admin.ch/bfs/de/home.html) and the data can be accessed as described on their [webpage](https://www.bfs.admin.ch/bfs/de/home/statistiken/gesundheit/erhebungen/ms.html).
 The non-sensitive meteorological data was provided by the [Swiss Federal Office for Meteorology and Climatology](https://www.meteoschweiz.admin.ch/#tab=forecast-map) and is part of this repository.

 <br>